Robophil/moriana-react/README.md

 ## Tests

 Tests always run in the console during local development. `tests/run-tests.js` is the starting point, and anything included as a -spec file in the tests dir will run.

+## Styles

+Moriana uses Less, normalize 3.0.2, and a modified version of the skeleton css boilerplate (getskeleton.com).
+Skeleton un-minified is 11KB and is not under active development.
+In Moriana it is (a) not included through a package manager and (b) slightly modified to quickly fit the project needs.
+Other frameworks (Bootstrap, Semantic, Material) were found to be too heavy and complicated to be as useful as skeleton.

+Icons and animations added development time and file size without much end user benefit and were removed.